Don16ell/Don16ell/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-Note: Ignore the files I uploaded.
+Note: Ignore the files I uploaded in the Don16ell repository.
 I am just saving them

 <!---
 Don16ell/Don16ell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.